loosebroose/loosebroose.github.io/GoogleEarthTraining.md

     - To veiw an elevation profile:
         - in the top menu of the Google Earth map view, select 'New Path', in the resulting dialogue box give your path a name and zoom into your area of interest - in this case we will look at a major mine, and take an elevation profile of a road they have marked as a disturbance area.
             - Once the path has been defined, it appears in the 'Temporary Places' section of our ToC.
 Right click on this layer, and select show elevation profile.
             - The profile shows the user the Min, Average, and Maximum elevation units, the elevation gain or loss through that path, the path's distance, and the max slope, and average slope.
-All measurements can be valuable when estimating the type and scope of disturbance.
+These measurements can be valuable when estimating the type and scope of disturbance.

 - > **Viewing Historical Imagery**
     - In GE users have the ability to toggle through historical sattelite imagery.
 This feature can be useful when determining scope of disturbance at sites of interest.
 Using the polygon for the Red Chris Mine, we can toggle through vintages of imagery to view how the site has changed over time.
     - In the map menu bar: select the clock icon - a slider then appears and the user can navigate using the slider to the desired year
+        - Adjusting zoom levels will provide the user with more or less imagery depending on the resolution
         - NOTE: Consistent sattellite imagery may not be available in some locations, and the resolution of the imagery can be poor.
+Remote mine sites will likely have less valuable satellite imagery overlaying them, whereas sand and gravel sites closer to urban areas will likely have more useful image overlays.
     - Loading ESRI world imagery basemaps to GE Pro:
         - Navigate to [ArcGIS REST Services Directory](https://services.arcgisonline.com/arcgis/rest/services)
         - Select the service you would like access to, in this case we will choose world imagery
         - This will open up a new tab for us where we can get access to the map server for the world imagery layer.
 In the 'View in' section select ArcGIS Earth
-            - A KMZ will be downloaded and can be loaded into GE pro where it can e stored in 'Mt Places' section on your places tab
+            - A KMZ will be downloaded and can be loaded into GE pro where it can be stored in 'My Places' section on your places tab
+    - ESRI basemaps can be used to supplement the basemaps available to us in GE pro, while we will not have the flexibility of toggling through historical imagery, we can leverage ESRI basemaps to obtain better resolution and ground coverage.

 - > **Front Counter BC Discovery Tool**
     - The FCBC Discovery tool is used within GE Pro to view basic information pertaining to land use and ownership in British Columbia